Instamrkt/slate/source/includes/_rest_calls.md

 });
 ```

-This is used to sign a user in.
+This is used to update a username of a signed in user.
+Password needs to be passed for confirmation.

 ### URL
 `/r/username/`